 Looking for a break from the everyday routine, somewhere you can escape and rejuvenate?
 The Pinehurst, Southern Pines, Aberdeen Area is such a place.
-Brimming with natural beauty with a touch of old fashion charm, it draws you in – with an initiation to unwind, explore and discover their secrets.
-Each town and village offers its own ethos, but all with come with friendly greetings and local tales that inspire and leaves you wanting more.
+Brimming with natural beauty with a touch of old fashioned charm, it draws you in – with an invitation to unwind, explore and discover its secrets.
+Each town and village offers its own ethos, but all with come with friendly greetings and local tales that inspire and leave you wanting more.

 In 1895, James Walker Tufts had a dream.
 As a philanthropist and a shrewd businessman, he felt there was a market for the development of an affordable health resort for the working class.
 With the help of the esteemed landscape designer, Frederick Law Olmstead, the designer of New York City's Central Park, it took just seven months to create the Village of Pinehurst.

 When guests began arriving with golf clubs and invading nearby cow pastures to practice, Tufts made the decision to incorporate golf into the area's offerings.
 Shortly afterwards in 1900, Tufts hired Donald Ross to design courses for the new facility.
 After thoughtful planning and the creation of a Ross design that infused Scottish links golf with the topography of the Sandhills, the legendary Pinehurst No. 2 was born.
 Since that time, Pinehurst No. 2 has been designated as a National Landmark and hosted numerous golf championships, including two US Open Golf Championships with another set for 2014.

 In addition to the legendary golf that can be found at the Village of Pinehurst, it is also home to many charming shops, boutiques and restaurants.
 Visit www.vopnc.org for more information.